We’ve got great news for you: Exercise doesn’t have to take long.

 The Best 5-Minute Ab Workout

 The starting position is on your back with your legs straight out.
 Kick them up and down like if you were swimming.
 Keep them quick but deliberate.
-Don’t cheat yourself on this one—make sure you tighten your core and focus on your abs contracting.
+Don’t cheat yourself—make sure you tighten your core and focus on your abs contracting.

 Lie down on your back with arms to the side for this workout.
 Focus on tightening your core and keeping your legs straight and level.
 Lift them up 6 inches and hold for 30 seconds.
 If they shake a little, that’s okay, try to keep them in the same area.
 Continue this ab workout for 5 minutes.

 Make sure you touch your hand down to the floor on either side.
 Get your full range of motion by twisting your core, not just rotating your arms from side to side.

 Use your core to carry your legs up.
 Try not to swing them up, but focus on contracting your abs to bring them up.

 The negative is just as important—lower your legs gracefully to the floor.
 Don’t just let them fall.